Does Juvederm Really Work?

 - Skin feels hard under the surface

-- One side of my face has taken really well to the filler but the other side doesn`t seems to have had very little improvement
+- One side of my face has taken really well to the filler but the other side seems to have had very little improvement.

-Exactly 1 week after the procedure almost all of the swelling has gone, in fact its barely noticeable, however it still feels slightly hard under the surface.
+Exactly one week after the procedure almost all of the swelling has gone, in fact, it's barely noticeable, however it still feels slightly hard under the surface.

 I was not satisfied with the result on the left side of my face and the difference from one side to the other was really noticeable.

-I went back in to address my concern that one side did not seem to take to the filler as much as the other which I wanted corrected.
+I went back in to address my concern that one side did not seem to take to the filler as much as the other which I wanted to be corrected.